 The Super Bowl and Greta Thunberg also used as malware

-Cybercriminals even use positive events, like the Super Bowl orto unsuspecting victims.
+Cybercriminals even use positive events, like the Super Bowl or Greta Thunberg’s climate change movement, to spread malware to unsuspecting victims.
 Senior Director Threat Research and Detection at Proofpoint Sherrod DeGrippo said cybercriminals know much of the world is interested in any information they can get on the coronavirus and are using the urgency of the situation to lure people into traps.

 “Emotet is one of the world’s most disruptive threats—and they use extremely topical lures, like the coronavirus and Greta Thunberg, in hundreds of thousands to millions of socially engineered emails daily,” DeGrippo said.